Studying overseas is an exciting and entirely possible option, both for high school and university students.

 A lot of the organisations that organise international exchange for high school students also offer some form of scholarship.
 Three organisations that offer some kind of scholarship are:

 These aren't the only organisations that offer scholarships - many other exchange organisations do as well.

 The Federal Department of Education and Training has a list of international scholarships (new window) that are available to financially assist Australian students to study overseas.
 Browse through the list to find out which ones you can apply for.

-This Federal Government website has a searchable directory of countries to study in and courses to study.
+Federal Government website with a searchable directory of countries to study in and courses to study.